MichaelDimi/Purdue-CS180-Project-5/README.md

 ### Stats

 ### Store
+Store is the class used to initialzed Store objects created by a Seller.
+It contains the fields name, stock, reviews and Seller name.
+The constructor of this class initializes all of these fields.
+The class contains getters and setters for all of those fields.
+It has methods for adding and removing books to its stock.
+Contains a method to get the average rating of all reviews.
+Also has a ToString method that was overriden from the Object parent class.
 ### User
+User is the parent class of both Buyer and Seller classes.
+This class has the fields name, email, password and displayPassowrd.
+The constructor of this class initializes all of these fields.
+The class contains getters and setters for all of those fields.
+It also has a method for hashing a password using SHA-512.
 ## Exceptions Package
 All custom exceptions are handled in the app and none cause a crash.